sderev/wslshot/README.md

 # Windows Screenshot for Linux

-`wslshot` is a CLI tool designed to fetch the latest screenshot(s) from a directory shared with a Windows host, copy them to a designated directory in a Linux VM, and output their new Markdown-formatted paths.
+`wslshot` is a CLI tool designed to fetch the latest screenshot(s) from a directory shared with a Windows host, copy them to a designated directory in a Linux VM, and output their new paths in a configurable style (Markdown, HTML, or text).

 Take a screenshot using the Windows Snipping tool (`win + shift + S`), then run `wslshot` in your terminal to transfer the image.